HusseinElZein/Mutexv/.idea/README.md

 be no tickets left at the end of the program.

-If you enter an amount of tickets that's less than the amount of users - some users wont be able to buy the tickets because it has been sold out (a way of displaying deadlock)
+If you enter an amount of tickets that's less than the amount of users - some users wont be able to buy the tickets because it has been sold out (a way of displaying deadlock) - a user can stil escape the deadlock/waiting state if another user cancels his reservation for the ticket and therefore get to buy a ticket.